grammyjs/website/site/docs/resources/faq.md

 It has a documentation.

-Also, grammY learns from the experiences of a rich ecosystem of Telegram bot frameworks, picks out the best ideas from several libraries, and develops them further. grammY features also some original ideas that are not found anywhere else.
+Also, grammY learns from the experiences and mistakes of a rich ecosystem of Telegram bot frameworks, picks out the best ideas from several libraries, and develops them further. grammY features also some original ideas that are not found anywhere else.

 Naturally, this FAQ is biased.